 In 2017, after finishing his Ph.D in art history at Yale, Matthew Jeffrey Abrams started an Instagram-based experimental art-criticism project.
 With more than 10,000 followers to date, Abrams then founded Four On The Floor, extending that experimental project into the blogosphere.
 Now living in New York and working full-time as a writer, critic, and scholar, Abrams spends much of his time scouring New York’s galleries and museums, and then writing about what he sees.
 In addition to his daily Instagram project, Abrams uses FotF to broadcast his four favorite objects currently “on the floor” in the Greater New York area.
 They’re less reviews than meditations on form, art history, and our contemporary cultural condition

-So please browse the issues below, and if you like what you see, I’d encourage you to subscribe to my newsletter, which will alert you to new content and include exclusive bonus material too.
-It’s totally free and publishes about once a month.
+So please browse the issues, and if you like what you see, subscribing to the newsletter, which will alert you to new content.
+Issues also include exclusive bonus material, too.
+You can also follow the daily, instagram-based project here.

-Alternately, if you’re curious to learn more about me and my writing, you can visit my personal website here.
+Alternately, if you’re curious to learn more about Abrams and his other writing, you can visit his personal website.